apache/logging-flume/source/sphinx/FlumeUserGuide.rst

 allowTopicOverride                  true                 When set, the sink will allow a message to be produced into a topic specified by the ``topicHeader`` property (if provided). topicHeader                         topic                When set in conjunction with ``allowTopicOverride`` will produce a message into the value of the header named using the value of this property.
-                                                         Care should be taken when using in conjunction with the Kafka Source ``topicHeader`` property to avoid creating a loopback. kafka.producer.security.protocol    PLAINTEXT            Set to SASL_PLAINTEXT, SASL_SSL or SSL if writing to Kafka using some level of security.
+                                                         Care should be taken when using in conjunction with the Kafka Source ``topicHeader`` property to avoid creating a loopback. timestampHeader                     --                   The header containing the caller provided timestamp value to use.
+If not provided the current time will be used. header.NAME                         --                   Used to identify which headers from the Flume Event should be passed to Kafka.
+The value of NAME should match the Flume header name and the value should be the name of the header to be used as the Kafka header name. kafka.producer.security.protocol    PLAINTEXT            Set to SASL_PLAINTEXT, SASL_SSL or SSL if writing to Kafka using some level of security.
 See below for additional info on secure setup.
 *more producer security props*                           If using SASL_PLAINTEXT, SASL_SSL or SSL refer to `Kafka security <http://kafka.apache.org/documentation.html#security>`_ for additional
                                                          properties that need to be set on producer.